There are basically two types of loans: federal loans and alternative (or private) loans.

 Federal Parent PLUS Loan

-A federal Parent PLUS loan allows parents to borrow money up to the cost of attendance at a fixed interest rate of 7.9%.
+A federal Parent PLUS loan allows parents to borrow money up to the cost of attendance at a current fixed interest rate of 7.21%.
 Parent PLUS loans are designed to cover the remaining balance after other financial aid has been applied.

 Alternative loans provide additional funding after you have maximized your federal loan eligibility and are best used as a last resort.
-You can get them from private financial institutions.
+Learn more about alternative loans and compare options from private banks here.